Compensation Guidelines for Employees in the Public Sector

 The PSEC Secretariat also provides guidelines with specific instructions on how to disclose executive compensation for the CEO/President and top four decision-makers in a public sector organization.

 Public sector employers must also disclose compensation and report on executive and senior employee excluded compensation.

-The Crown Agencies Resource Office oversees and facilitates the implementation of the governance framework for British Columbia's Crown corporations.
+The Crown Agencies and Board Resourcing Office oversees and facilitates the implementation of the governance framework for British Columbia's Crown corporations.
 It has the lead responsibility for government's Shareholder Expectations Manual (PDF) and the Crown Agency Accountability System.